-The youngest you can become a member is 9yrs, there is no upper age limit.
+The youngest you can become a member is 9yrs (if you are in school year 5), there is no upper age limit.
 There is currently a waiting list for the U11, U13, U15 and U17 age groups.
-You can contact the Club Secretary for information about joining the Club using the form on the right.
+You can contact the New Members/Waiting List Secretary for information about joining the Club using the form on the right.
 If new members in the U13 age group have no previous athletics or sports experience please let us know so that they can be placed in an appropriate training group.

 Athlete’s medical information

 Would all athlete’s or their parents please notify the club of any changes to their medical information.
 You can do this using the Athlete medical info

 The current membership fees are shown on the membership form here Membership Form 2017 .
 Use the form on the right to get in touch with the New Members/Waiting List Secretary.

 The Club has specific policies relating to Junior athletes.